OPTML-Group/Fast-BAT/README.md

 robustness-related research.
 We hope this codebase sweeps the obstacles on implementation for you and eases your research and study.

-If this code base helps you, please cite our paper:

-> Zhang, Y., Zhang, G., Khanduri, P., Hong, M., Chang, S., & Liu, S. (2021).
-Revisiting and Advancing Fast Adversarial Training Through The Lens of Bi-Level Optimization. arXiv preprint arXiv:2112.12376.
+[comment]: <> (> Zhang, Y., Zhang, G., Khanduri, P., Hong, M., Chang, S., & Liu, S. &#40;2021&#41;.
+Revisiting and Advancing Fast Adversarial Training Through The Lens of Bi-Level Optimization. arXiv preprint arXiv:2112.12376.)

 [comment]: <> (This repository includes:)